Abhi8531/The-devs/README.md

-This is Repo for our first hackthon journey
+This is a Repo for our first hackthon journey